mandipsapkota/Neetcode150/Readme.md

   - Determine the number of nodes at the current level.
   - For each node at this level, dequeue it, record its value, and enqueue its children (if they exist).
 - Append the list of values for each level to the result list.

+## Day 54 - Binary Tree Right Side View

+**Problem:**
+Given the root of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

+**Approach:**
+- Use a queue to perform a level-order traversal (BFS) of the tree.
+- For each level, record the last node's value (the rightmost node).
+- Return the list of recorded values.